clairec03/hackmit22/README.md

 # HackMIT 2022
 # Engageen: NLP-enabled ADHD-inclusive Learning for Engagement, Connectivity and Focus

-AI personal tutor helping you with your own learning material Lessons broken down into small, digestible chunks Upload your video lecture; your lessons will be generated in seconds
+AI personal tutor helping you with your own learning material.
+Personalized lessons broken down into small, digestible chunks.
+Simply upload your video lecture; your lessons will be generated in seconds

 Presentation Demo: https://docs.google.com/presentation/d/1ly-jdB70OebEpCgwnZfUwlklAcSZhC292zzV138IbE8/edit?usp=sharing